danmasta/mocha-sonar/README.md

 # Mocha Sonar Reporter
-Sonar XML reporter for Mocha
+SonarQube XML reporter for Mocha

 Features:
-* Generate xml reports compatible with [SonarQube](https://docs.sonarqube.org/latest/analysis/generic-test/#header-2)
+* Generate xml reports compatible with [SonarQube](https://docs.sonarqube.org/latest/analysis/generic-test/)
-* Ability to view console output without hacking stdout
+* Ability to also output to stdout
+* Ability to define custom reporter for stdout
 * Silent mode to disable output
-* Ability to define custom reporter output
 * Customize output file path/ name

 ## About
 We needed the ability to generate xml reports for unit tests and import them into SonarQube.
 There are a few libraries out there to help with this ([xnuit-file](https://github.com/peerigon/xunit-file), [reporter-file](https://github.com/apipkin/reporter-file), and [mocha-sonar-generic-test-coverage](https://github.com/mageddo/mocha-sonar-generic-test-coverage)
-), but they all were either outdated, generated incompatible xml, or logged only to stdout and attempted to use hacks to gather the output.
+), but they all were either outdated, generated incompatible xml, or only logged xml to stdout.

 ## Usage
 Add mocha-sonar as a dependency for your app and install via npm